We like getting new members, but we don’t accept everyone, and sometimes we have a waiting list.

 Being published is not a requirement for joining.
 Many current members, but not all, are traditionally published and a few are also indie published.

 Members of this group are productive writers and actively pursuing publication.
-Sorry, this group probably is not an appropriate fit for someone who wants to be a writer, or wants to get back into writing, but who doesn’t have a substantial, long term habit of writing.
+Sorry, this group probably is not an appropriate fit for someone who wants to be a writer, or wants start writing, or to get back into writing, but who doesn’t have a substantial, long term habit of writing.

 Acceptance is not based on how talented you are, how well you write, or your writing credentials.
 You don’t submit material to us to be accepted.

 We’re looking for writers who make participation in the group a priority.
-Their lives are not so busy and/or chaotic that they can’t consistently choose attending the group over other Sunday activities and commitments.
+Their lives are not so busy and/or chaotic that they can’t consistently choose attending the group over other activities and commitments.
+Sunday afternoons cannot be a scheduling problem for you.
+You must be able to attend regularly.
+We’re not a drop-in occasionally kinda group.

 We’d prefer new members to have prior critique experience so they have some idea what to expect.